codingsince1985/couchcache/README.md

-Caching solution backed by Couchbase
+couchcache
 =

 A caching service developed in Go.
-It provides REST APIs to populate and retrieve key-value pairs stored in Couchbase.
+It provides REST APIs to access key-value pairs stored in Couchbase.

 To start couchcache
 -
-Run couchcache with Couchbase server and bucket information
+Run couchcache with Couchbase server (host and port) and bucket (name and password) information

 `./couchcache --host=HOST --port=PORT --bucket=BUCKET --pass=PASS`